Mostafa0220/filterable-image-carousel/README.md

 # REST API creating a filterable image
 A simple REST API for creating a filterable image carousel.
+1. CLI command to convert the input CSV file  to a JSON and XML file store it "/storage/public/items.json" & "/storage/public/items.xml" .
+2. REST API to serve the contents of the JSON file filterable by name and pvp.
+Serving a filtered response in XML format.
 # Technologies
 1. PHP Version 7.2
 2. Laravel Framework  6.20.32